WMFO: The move to FM

 On August 10, 1970, an application for a construction permit was filed with the FCC, which issued a construction permit on October 23, 1970.
 WMFO went on the air in early February 1971 at 10 watts, and was first licensed March 5, 1971.
 The callsign WMFO was assigned by the FCC on December 23, 1970; which denied call letters WTUR, WTCR and WWFM.
 On April 18, 1980, WMFO applied to increase its effective radiated power to 125 watts, which was approved by the FCC on December 23, 1981.

 On April 2, 1977, Curtis Hall, the building that WMFO resides in, had a major fire.
 The station was knocked off the air for a short time, but was up and running within a few hours when student DJs plugged a portable broadcasting board directly into the station's transmitter.
 Prior to this fire, WMFO was said to have the second most comprehensive rock vinyl collection in greater Boston, with only WBCN having a larger one.
+While she was studying at Tufts University, singer-songwriter Tracy Chapman recorded demos of songs on the station for copyright purposes, in exchange for the station's right to play her songs; fellow Tufts student Brian Koppelman showed his father Charles Koppelman, who ran SBK Publishing, a tape he had smuggled from the station of Chapman's song "Talkin' 'bout a Revolution", leading Chapman to sign with the record company and record her self-titled debut album containing that song.

 In March 2009, the station left the airwaves for a week, replacing its aging analog equipment with an all-digital system including a Rivendell Radio Automation server that houses much of the station's rock and pop music collections in a lossless format.